Black Lives Matter group in Seattle meets with Mayor Durkan, calls for general strike and march

 More details on the June 12 actions are yet to come, according to the local Black Lives Matter group, which met Saturday with Seattle Mayor Jenny Durkan to discuss police-reform demands as protests continued over police killings of Black people, including George Floyd in Minneapolis last month.

-Marlon Brown, another board member, said the group had begun to establish common ground with Durkan with respect to certain demands.
-He said the mayor made several commitments, though other officials would need to be involved in various decisions and Durkan’s office said the discussions were less clear-cut.
+Marlon Brown, another board member, said the group had begun to establish some common ground with Durkan on certain demands.
+He said the mayor made several commitments, though Durkan’s office said the discussions were less than clear-cut and other officials would need to be involved in various decisions.

-The group demanded that Durkan reduce the Seattle Police Department’s budget for military-style weapons and equipment by $100 million and invest that money in other needs, such as street outreach, crisis intervention, mental-health diversion and housing.
+The Black Lives Matter group demanded that Durkan reduce the Seattle Police Department’s budget for military-style weapons and equipment by $100 million and invest that money in other needs, such as street outreach, crisis intervention, mental-health diversion and housing.
 The mayor agreed to divest funds and to reinvest them in community needs, Brown said.

-But Durkan is not committing to cutting $100 million from the police department and redirecting them elsewhere, said Stephanie Formas, the mayor’s chief of staff, in a subsequent interview.
+But Durkan is not committing to cutting $100 million from the police department and redirecting that much money elsewhere, said Stephanie Formas, the mayor’s chief of staff, in a subsequent interview.
 The police department doesn’t spend $100 million annually on military-style weapons and equipment, Formas said.

 Durkan believes some department funds will need to be cut this year, as City Hall seeks to close a budget gap created by the pandemic, Formas said.